With our extended network of 9,500 translators, we are able to provide fast, accurate, and reliable South American Spanish manual translations.

 The version of Spanish that is used in South America can vary within different countries and different regions of the continent.
 South American Spanish or to call it by its Spanish pronunciation: español sudamericano or suramericano, is occasionally used as a broad term for the dialects of the Spanish language spoken on the continent, use of this term is purely a geographical one and it has very little or no relevance to linguistics

-The range of Spanish dialects used in South America and Latin America have no uniting feature that make them different from non-South American varieties.
+The range of Spanish dialects used in South America and Latin America have no uniting feature that makes them different from non-South American varieties.
 The Spanish spoke in the Andean highland areas is historically conservative, with it having some qualities in common with the Spanish that is used in central Mexico, while some varieties spoken in Venezuela and Argentina share some innovations in phonology with the Spanish spoken on various islands of the Caribbean.
-In some cases one country in South America, Colombia for example, can present a wide range of innovative and conservative dialects.
+In some cases, one country in South America, Colombia for example, can present a wide range of innovative and conservative dialects.

-In Latin America there are many Spanish speakers.
+In Latin America, there are many Spanish speakers.
 Taking into account all the countries which have a majority of Spanish speakers, only Equatorial Guinea and Spain lie outside of the Americas.
 Mexico has the most people who speak Spanish natively.
 Nationally, Spanish is the official language of Argentina, Chile, Colombia, Cuba, Costa Rica, Mexico, Dominican Republic, Bolivia where it is co-official with Aymara, Quechua, Guarani and 34 different languages, Ecuador, Guatemala, Honduras, Nicaragua, Panama, El Salvador (co-official with Guaraní), Peru (co-official with Aymara, Quechua and other indigenous languages,Uruguay, Paraguay and Venezuela.
 Spanish is also the unquestioned official language in Puerto Rico.

-Spanish is not officially recognized in the former British colony of Belize; although when consider the number per the 2000 census, around 43% of the population speak the language.
+Spanish is not officially recognized in the former British colony of Belize; although when considering the number per the 2000 census, around 43% of the population speak the language.
 In the main, it is spoken by the people who have descended from Hispanics who have lived in the region since the 17th century.
 English still remains the official language of the country.

 The proximity to the Spanish-speaking countries of Brazil and Trinidad and Tobago means they have applied Spanish language teaching into their countries education systems.
 The Trinidadian government launched the ‘SAFFL’ or the Spanish as a First Foreign Language initiative in early 2005.
 The National Congress of Brazil approved a bill in 2005 that signed into law by the President that made Spanish language teaching obligatory in both private secondary and public schools in Brazil.
 In many villages and border towns especially the ones that reside in the Paraguayan-Brazilian and Uruguayan-Brazilian border areas, a hybrid language known as Portuñol is spoken.